Pavel Zhigarev: Post-war

-From 1946–49 Zhigarev simultaneously served as the First Deputy Commander in Chief of the Air Force and as the Commander in Chief of Long Range Aviation.
+From 1946 to 1949 Zhigarev simultaneously served as the First Deputy Commander in Chief of the Air Force and as the Commander in Chief of Long Range Aviation.
 In 1949 he returned once again as the Commander in Chief of the Air Force, a position that he would hold until 1957.
 During this period he was also the Deputy Minister of War (1949–53), the Deputy Minister of Defence, (1953–55), and the Chief Marshal of Aviation (1955–59).
 From 1959 to his death in 1963, he was the Commandant of the Military Command Academy of Air Defence.

-He held the non-military position of Head of Main Directorate of Civil Aviation from 1957–59.
+He held the non-military position of Head of Main Directorate of Civil Aviation from 1957 to 1959.

 Political career

-Zhigarev was a deputy in the third, fourth, and fifth convocations of the Supreme Soviet of the Soviet Union, and also a candidate member of the Central Committee of the Communist Party of the Soviet Union from 1952–61.
+Zhigarev was a deputy in the third, fourth, and fifth convocations of the Supreme Soviet of the Soviet Union, and also a candidate member of the Central Committee of the Communist Party of the Soviet Union from 1952 to 1961.